 Sustainability is the reason why so many people have started eating meals from the Mediterranean Diet.
 The Mediterranean Diet wasn’t actually a diet until researched discovered it’s many health benefits.
 The eating patterns and traditions of this diet originate from the people living along the Mediterranean Sea.
 In fact, in Greece, the term “diet” means “way of life”… the people who ate the foods of that area were simply living their life; it wasn’t a diet to them.

-Foods like fish, herbs and spices, beans, and raw seeds and nuts are essentials to this diet.
+Foods like fish, Baruka Nuts, herbs and spices, beans, and raw seeds and nuts are essentials to this diet.
 The fact that this “way of life” was established thousands of years ago but didn’t become a diet until the 1960s just proves it’s sustainability and its longevity is relevant to this very day.

 Reason 2: Chose the Wrong Diet